 Overall, Nicholas wants Fools and Horses to keep an emphasis on exceptional hospitality, a tenet that's become borderline dogmatic for him.
 "As professionals in this business, I require that of my staff, my team, to go into every interaction the same way, with a bright shining smile, exuding this air of welcoming someone into your own home, making sure that they have what they need," he says.
 "The guest is here to enjoy the experience, and it’s our job to create a seamless experience."

-Fools and Horses will open in late August at 226 NW 12th Avenue.
+Fools and Horses will open in early October at 226 NW 12th Avenue.
 Take a look inside the space below: